 Sickle Cell Disease Symptoms

-- A yellowish color of the skin (jaundice) or whites of the eyes (icterus) that occurs when a large number of red cells undergo
+- A yellowish color of the skin (jaundice) or whites of the eyes (icterus) that appears when a large number of red cells undergo

 - Extreme tiredness or fussiness from anemia